 NAC 453A.320  Health and safety inspections of establishments.
 (NRS 453A.370)

-1. The Division may, at any time it determines an inspection is needed, conduct an investigation into the premises, facilities, qualifications of personnel, methods of operation, policies and purposes of any medical marijuana establishment and of any person proposing to engage in the operation of a medical marijuana establishment.
+1. The Department may, at any time it determines an inspection is needed, conduct an investigation into the premises, facilities, qualifications of personnel, methods of operation, policies and purposes of any marijuana establishment and of any person proposing to engage in the operation of a medical marijuana establishment.
 An inspection of a facility may include, without limitation, investigation of standards for safety from fire on behalf of the DepartmentDivision by the local fire protection agency.
 If a local fire protection agency is not available, the State Fire Marshal may conduct the inspection after the medical marijuana establishment pays the appropriate fee to the State Fire Marshal for such inspection.

 2. The Division will not issue a medical marijuana establishment registration certificate until the DepartmentDivision completes an inspection of the medical marijuana establishment.
 Such an inspection may require more than one visit to the medical marijuana establishment.